DAY TWO | WEDNESDAY, JULY 17

 8:55 CHAIRPERSON’S OPENING REMARKS

-9:00 STRATEGIC PRICING: ALIGNING PRICING & REIMBURSEMENT FUNCTIONS TO OPTIMIZE PRODUCT ACCESS
+9:00 ALIGNING PRICING & REIMBURSEMENT STRATEGY: OPTIMIZING ACCESS

 Increasing numbers of coverage and reimbursement decisions are being driven by a focus on product cost or price over the health economic outcome of medical technologies, resulting in a need for greater collaboration and alignment between strategic pricing executives alongside reimbursement and market access teams.
 Striking the balance between reimbursement knowledge, understanding of health policy and payer decision making together with the financial business requirements of product pricing, creating a sustainable level of income as well as competitive factors is considerably difficult.
 Forward thinking organizations are integrating a level of alignment in pricing decision making, whereby prices are optimized within reimbursement frameworks and at the same time taking into account competitive factors and the need to financially support the bottom line.